manurFR/PandemicSolo/README.txt

                        special event, that will both be added to the pool of available elements before draw
                     - Redesign of the Configuration window.
 One can now choose by expansion which set of roles and special events are included.
+                    - New "Quick Instructions" and "Appendix" contents, designed by PandyAndy.

 v2.7.1 - 12/10/2011 - Some internal refactoring - More log messages - Bugfix release :
                        - the Containment Specialist's pawn is not beige (not grey like the Generalist)